namdao2000/ultimate-nextjs-starter/README.md

 - Do any pre testing logic in `beforeEach()`.
 - The second `describe()` specifies the method name.
 - Test name should follow the format `'should (logic)'`

+## **CI/CD with GitHub Actions and Vercel**
+We're using GitHub Actions to run `npm run build` and `npm test` on commits and PRs to the main branch.

+Once a new commit is pushed to the main branch, vercel detects that and rebuilds the application for us.

 ## **🏎 CRUD requests**
 Sending request to the server from the client is quite simple.